Group B Strep (GBS) Online Course

 This event is approved as continuing midwifery education for 10 Hours by the Midwifery Council (New Zealand.)
 Alto Films Ltd Approval Number: 2018CME038E

-On completion of the course, a Certificate of Completion will automatically be generated (see below), or you can choose to download one of the other certificates with CE credits.
+On completion of the course, you can download a Certificate of Completion with CE credits.

 Additional Continuing Education Information